-On the empirical front, the volatility break implies that the estimation of linear models for output growth over periods that span the break is misspecified.
+On the empirical front, the volatility break implies that linear models for output growth over periods that span the break are misspecified.
 In addition, signal-to-noise ratios in state-space characterizations of business cycle fluctuations, such as dynamic factor or Markov-switching models, will be reduced when the variance is modeled as constant.
-Finally, the reduction in the variance of output fluctuations should alter the interpretation that 1 place on a particular realization of quarterly GDP growth; what may have been considered a moderate decline in activity prior to the break may now be viewed as severe.
+Indeed, we present one important example of this in the paper.
+Finally, the reduction in the variance of output fluctuations should alter the interpretation policy makers place on a particular realization of quarterly GDP growth; what may have been considered a moderate decline in activity prior to the break may now be viewed as severe.